Writing Exercise 2

 Be sure to follow all guidelines set forth on the Simple Stuff page regarding margins, fonts and font sizes, margin justification, titles, headers, listing of your name, course and section, etc.

-Turning your work in: Save your work as one single document (page 1 and works cited page together in a single document), and upload it into the Writing Exercise 2 Dropbox in Brightspace D2L.
+Turning your work in: Save your work as one single document (page 1 and works cited page), and upload it into the Writing Exercise 2 Assignment dropbox in Brightspace D2L.